Unique Decoding of Reed-Solomon and Related Codes for Semi-Adversarial Errors: Introduction

 \subsection{Our Results}

-We now proceed to discuss our results on the unique decoding of variants of Reed--Solomon codes in semi-adversarial error model.
-All of our results are algorithmically efficient (in fact running in $\tilde{O}(n)$ time) and in most regimes tradeoffs between the number of adversarial and random errors, our results are either at or near information-theoretically optimum.
+We now proceed to discuss our results on the unique decoding of variants of Reed--Solomon codes in the semi-adversarial error model.
+All of our results are algorithmically efficient, running in $\tilde{O}(n)$ time.
+Moreover, for most tradeoff regimes between adversarial and random errors, our results are either information-theoretically optimal or near-optimal.
 In particular, our results pertain to three variant of Reed--Solomon codes: \emph{interleaved} RS codes (equivalently subfield evalaution RS codes), \emph{folded} RS codes, and \emph{multiplicity} codes.
 For each result, we briefly define the variant of RS codes we are considering along with the guarantees of our algorithm.

 \paragraph{Interleaved Reed--Solomon Codes.} Interleaving is a common technique in coding theory that was initially used to design codes and decoders with enhanced burst error-correction capabilities.
 By dispersing these errors, interleaving transforms them into random errors that are easier to correct.
 An important subfamily of Reed--Solomon codes is that of interleaved Reed--Solomon (IRS) codes (e.g., \cite{krachkovsky1997decoding, coppersmith2003reconstructing,bleichenbacher2003decoding,schmidt2009collaborative}).